 How to Remove Labels from Jars

 - Pour rubbing alcohol into a wide yet shallow container and set your ugly jars with the label facing downward.
-Let them sit for 5-10 minutes (or even longer, like during nap time or during dinner, etc.)
+Soak the jars for 5-10 minutes (or even longer, like during nap time or during dinner, etc.)

 - Take out the jar and the label should wipe right off.

 - If it’s a stubborn label (like some of the Smucker’s jams), put it back in the alcohol and let it sit for an hour (or while you’re doing something else) and try to remove it again.